R-CoderDotCom/Awesome-R-packages/README.md

 This is a curated list 📄 of awesome 🌟 R packages 🌟.
 These are some of the most relevant packages of the R community.

-😍 Is your favourite package missing? 😍  Let me know!🤔
+😍 Is your favourite package missing? 😍  Let me know! 🤔

 ## Some visual examples of what R is able to do